 Easter weekend is always a good time to celebrate Spring!
 So, this long weekend I’ll throw all the windows in my house open to let in the fresh air and cook a big dinner for family & friends.

 Wine and food are better together and I’m always looking for opportunities to showcase great pairings to the people I love.
-Although wine and food pairings can be completely subjective to the individual, here are 4 simple guidelines that you can follow when considering what wine to choose for your Easter dinner:

 1. Pick a wine to complement the meal